 - It is not necessary to use a chamber heater to achieve sufficient chamber temperatures for ABS or other common 3D printing materials.

-- It is easy to screw up for someone that doesn’t have direct experience with properly designing, controlling, and mounting heaters in high temperature environments.
+- Chamber heating is easy to screw up for someone that doesn’t have direct experience with properly designing, controlling, and mounting heaters in high temperature environments.

 - If we spec something and people cheap out, there will be fires involved.